idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Edit > Copy target segments to clipboard** = Toggle whether the contents of the target segment are auto-copied to the clipboard while traversing the segment pairs.

 **Edit > Spell checker** = Choose a spell checker dictionary.
 Links are also provided to download dictionaries.
+See also [Installing a Spell Checking Dictionary](https://cafetran.freshdesk.com/support/solutions/articles/6000110210-installing-a-spell-checking-dictionary).

 **Edit > Edit user’s spelling dictionary** = Edit your custom spelling dictionary.